amplience/dc-extension-product-selector/README.md

   "locale": "{Locale for text search}"
 }
 ```
-Values could be get from creating API Client on Commercetools platform (Settings/Developer settings/Create new API client).
+Values could be got from creating API Client on Commercetools platform (Settings/Developer settings/Create new API client).
 Required minimal scope of permissions is `view_published_products`, choose View/Products (published).
 Image to display is selected from attributes of master variant by name `largeImageUrl` or first image in `images` array.